-Each year, college campuses fill up with new and returning students from diverse backgrounds - each seeking to achieve their ascribed visions of success.
+Each year, school campuses fill up with new and returning students from diverse backgrounds - each seeking to achieve their ascribed visions of success.
 Some have already chosen their career paths, While others have yet to decide.
 One question in all their minds surely is what the future will bring.
 This is a time to recognize that one's choices bear consequences.

-The university will hold many challenges for them - some academic, some economic, and quite often, those that confront the ethical systems students were raised on.
+The educational setting will hold many challenges for them - some academic, some economic, and quite often, those that confront the ethical systems students were raised on.
 A study from Rutgers University showed that 62% of all university students admitted to cheating during the course of their matriculation.
 What does that startling percentage indicate?
 What does it mean to our Texas college students?
 Do they understand the deep impact their choices will have upon them and others?
-The problem was brought to the Texas Holocaust and Genocide Commission's (THGC) attention by many professors asking for advice about topics that they may include in their instruction to guide students to make correct ethical decision and choices.
+The problem was brought to the Texas Holocaust and Genocide Commission's (THGC) attention by many faculty asking for advice about topics that they may include in their instruction to guide students to make correct ethical decision and choices.

 Dr. Jeffrey Spike, Professor at the McGovern Center for Humanities and Ethics and Director of the Campus-Wide Ethics Program at The University of Texas Health Science Center at Houston, noted that the “purpose of these topics is to have students choose right over wrong and be responsible for the consequences of their choices.
 What we propose are topics to be used … laying the foundations for appreciating the importance of ethics for decisions they must make.
 The topics are important because they focus on the issues every student faces in their freshman and sophomore years, when students are most in need of guidance.”